-Below is a list of links to some of the larger US banks available in Ann Arbor.
-In some cases you may find that the local bank is a better option for you than some of the larger banks.
+Below is a list of links to some of the larger US banks.
+Not every bank is represented in all US locations, in some cases you may find that the local bank is a better option for you than some of the larger banks.
 Your IOR DS Consultant can help you in selecting a bank by sharing the various options available locally as well as the products they offer to support expatriates.